-Joint Meetings: The applicant or the Planning Board may request a joint hearing with one or more land use boards in conjunction with a Subdivision hearing if approval from all boards is required for the same project per RSA 676:2 and 674:53 as may be amended.
+Joint Meetings: The applicant or the Planning Board may request a joint hearing with one or more land use boards in conjunction with a Site Plan Review hearing if approval from all boards is required for the same project per RSA 676:2 and 674:53 as may be amended.

-Multiple Plan Review: If in conjunction with a Subdivision approval a Site Plan review is required, an application for Site Plan review shall be filed and shall be processed concurrently with the Subdivision.
+Multiple Plan Review: If a Site Plan Review requires a Subdivision approval, an application for Subdivision shall be filed and shall be processed concurrently with the Site Plan Review.